New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Conclusion

 - $d(x;y) = d(y;x)$,

 - $d(x;y) \leq d(x;z) + d(z; y)$,

 - the topology of $K$ is generated by the $d$-balls.

-It is nearly sure that all uniform compact space can be endowed with such a "distance" (the axiom of choice being assumed).
+We are nearly convinced that almost all uniform compact Hausdorff spaces can be endowed with such a "distance".
 And this structure defines the groupoid of partial "isometries" which is needed to formulate the original problem of Integral Geometry.

-Such a theorem would generalise the case of the Haar measure when the underlying Hausdorff compact group is not metrizable (since it is always uniform).
-That theorem would then be a good answer to the Integral Geometry problem.
+Such a theorem would generalise the most general case of the Haar measure (when the Hausdorff compact group is not metrizable but uniform).
+This theorem would then be another good answer for the Integral Geometry problem.

-Moreover, we did not speak in this paper about the question of probability measures in compact manifolds equipped with a groupoid of maps.
-We are convinced that our theorem applies in such situations, as in Riemannian Geometry cases for example, and that the well known probability measures coincide with ours.
+Note that the previous approach enables to state some interesting theorems for Functional Analysis just using the well known Haar measure.

+Indeed, take for $E$ the space of continuous functions on a compact metric space $(K;d)$ to $\mathbf{R}$, endowed with the following generalized distance.